asyncapi/website/content/blog/status-update-31-20.md

 Since Parser 0.27 we will now always generate [TypeScript types](https://github.com/asyncapi/parser-js/blob/master/types.d.ts) to make it much easier for TypeScript developers to use Parser in their tools.

-## Generator Release Candidate 6 is out
+## Generator Release Candidate 7 is out

 We just released another release candidate that contains a lot of improvements that we added to the Parser.
+It also includes the above mentioned `avro-schema-parser` so it is easier for you to test it out.
 Give it a try.

 ## The Highlight of Interesting Discussions